Privacy Policy - Bounce Teachers

 4. Data retention

-We must also keep your payroll records, holiday pay, sick pay and pensions auto-enrolment records for as long as is legally required by HMRC and associated national minimum wage, social security and tax legislation.
-This is currently 3 to 6 years.
+Additionally, payroll records, holiday pay, sick pay, and pension auto-enrolment records must be retained for as long as is legally required by HMRC and relevant national minimum wage, social security, and tax legislation.
+Currently, this retention period is six years.

-Where the Company has obtained your consent to process your personal and sensitive personal data, we will do so in line with our retention policy.
-Upon expiry of that period, the Company will seek further consent from you.
-Where consent is not granted the Company will cease to process your personal data and sensitive personal data.
+Certain sensitive personal details, including information related to criminal convictions and safeguarding, will be retained for a period of 6 years.
+This retention period is necessary to comply with laws related to the investigation, reporting, and detection of crime.
+Additionally, the data may be used during internal audits to demonstrate compliance with industry standards and regulatory requirements.
+Where the Company has obtained your consent to process your personal data and sensitive personal data, we will retain this data in line with our retention policy.
+Upon the expiry of this period, the Company will seek further consent from you.
+If consent is not granted, the Company will cease processing your personal data and sensitive personal data, in compliance with applicable data protection laws.

 5. Your rights